locationtech/geomesa/docs/tutorials/geomesa-examples-authorizations.rst

     // alternatively, use static utility methods
     SecurityUtils.setFeatureVisibilities(sf, "user", "admin");

-This tutorial uses DataStore level visibilities.
 For more information on feature-level visibilities, see :doc:`./geomesa-examples-featurelevelvis`.

 Authorizations in GeoMesa
 -------------------------